Eighty-four years ago, Alcatraz became the country's first maximum–security prison. Today the Rock is one of San Francisco's must–see attractions.

 BIRDMAN OF ALCATRAZ (1962) Sure, this movie received four Oscar nominations (including a best actor nod for Burt Lancaster), but it's a dubious tale at best.
 Not only did Robert Stroud not have birds while he was at the Rock, he was also a sociopath who wrote pornographic stories about young boys—hardly the gentle creature portrayed on-screen.

 ESCAPE FROM ALCATRAZ (1979) This Clint Eastwood flick was based on the 1962 escape of Frank Morris and brothers John and Clarence Anglin.
 It's considered one of the finest prison films ever made, in a league with Papillon and The Shawshank Redemption.

 MURDER IN THE FIRST (1995) Although inspired by real-life events, this film is one of the least accurate Alcatraz stories—about an inmate who's placed in solitary confinement for years and then murders another prisoner.
 The cast includes Christian Slater, Kevin Bacon, Gary Oldman, and William H. Macy, but the movie drives Alcatraz historians nuts.

 THE ROCK (1996) Nicolas Cage, Sean Connery, and Ed Harris star in this action yarn about commandos taking hostages on Alcatraz and threatening to gas San Francisco.
 Lots of testosterone.

-This article was first published in May 2004.
+This article was first published in May 2004 and updated in August 2018.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.